What can you do if people send you unwanted explicit photos online? It's complicated | CBC News

 For example, laws against indecent exposure protect people under the age of 16 from being exposed to another person's genitals in person or online; laws against voyeurism protect people who have a reasonable expectation of privacy from being recorded without their knowledge; laws against child pornography — including its making, distribution or possession — protect children; and there are laws against publishing or sharing an explicit image of someone else who has not given their consent.

-But sending unsolicited explicit photos has yet to be codified in the Criminal Code.
+But sending unsolicited explicit photos has yet to be included in the Criminal Code.

-Yellowknife lawyer Peter Adourian said it could fall under harassment in the Canadian Criminal Code, but noted it is an issue he doesn't commonly see.
+Yellowknife lawyer Peter Adourian said it could fall under harassment in the code, but noted it is an issue he doesn't commonly see.

 "I think it's probably something that goes underreported," Adourian said.